“No one will protect what they don’t care about, and no one will care about what they have never experienced.” — Sir David Attenborough

 Why camping, and why regularly?

 Day trips to the park matter.
-A walk in the woods matters.
+A walk and playing in the woods matters.
 But there is something qualitatively different about sleeping under the stars, about being in nature not for an hour, but for a night, and then another.
 Camping removes children from the rhythms of indoor life entirely.
 It asks something more of them and gives something more back.
 As mentioned before, I have written about this in previous blogs.

 Six reasons to make it a habit;